 The election results -- the three Whig candidates averaged double-digit support on Election Day, with a high of 22 percent of the vote -- were a good, solid step forward for the Modern Whig Party.
 Clearly, the message of pragmatic, principled government was finding an audience, and since that time the party has grown to the point where there are chapters in almost all 50 states.

 On May 5, 2016 the American Moderate Party officially merged into the Modern Whig Party of America, marking the beginning of a long, two-year-plus period of steady growth.
 In the fall of 2018 a group of independent parties, including the Modern Whig Party, agreed to merge and form The Alliance Party -- the fourth-largest political party in the country on Monday, Dec.
 10 2018, the day of its inception.

 But that was not the end of the Modern Whig story.
-Even as the political operation was spun off to the new party, the Modern Whigs decided to continue their commitment to public service by transitioning to a grassroots advocacy group.
-With over a decade of experience in civic action, and with the same intentions as the founders had in mind from the beginning, the Modern Whigs of America have succeeded their party as the spearhead of the ongoing Whig movement.
+Even as the political operation was spun off to the new party, the Modern Whigs decided to continue their commitment to public service by transitioning to a new mission as a research and advocacy group.
+With over a decade of experience in civic action, and with the same intentions as the founders had in mind from the beginning, The Modern Whig Institute has succeeded the party as the foundation of the ongoing Whig movement.